-Our Baby Beginners classes have a maximum of 7 swimmers at larger venues, just 6 at smaller pools.
-All other classes have 6 swimmers per lesson.
+Our Adult and Child classes have a maximum of 6 swimmers.
 Mainstream Stage 1 classes have 5 maximum, and we have just 4 per class for those in Stage 1 for ages 2.5-4years.

 What if I can't make my usual class?

 If you can’t make a class for any reason please let us know!
 We will endeavour to find a catch up class for you at an alternative time/venue and this class can be taken at any point within 3 months providing you are in paid up lessons.